natelollar/maya_auto_rigger_and_tools/README.md

 ## 'Rigging' Tab Notes
 >Limitations and How-to

-For the rigging tab the functions are, FK chain creation, IK limb creation, FK IK blended chain creation, auto creating a blend color node blend, automatically creating FK IK joint chains connected with blend color nodes to a main joint chain, creating a reverse foot setup based on locator positions, and creating several nurbs curve controls.
+1. For the rigging tab the functions are, FK chain creation, IK limb creation, FK IK blended chain creation,<br/>
+auto creating a blend color node blend, automatically creating FK IK joint chains connected with blend color nodes to a main joint chain,<br/>
+creating a reverse foot setup based on locator positions, and creating several nurbs curve controls.

-In addition, there is a button to create a new bind pose for a skeleton while deleting the old bindpose.
+2. In addition, there is a button to create a new bind pose for a skeleton while deleting the old bindpose.<br/>

-Also, the 'Print Object Type' button prints the type of the selected object in the script editor.
+3. Also, the 'Print Object Type' button prints the type of the selected object in the script editor.<br/>

-The 'Mirror Ctrl Shapes' button allows a rigger to easily mirror the shapes of controls across the X axis without having to tediously match them manually or through some other means.
+4. The 'Mirror Ctrl Shapes' button allows a rigger to easily mirror the shapes of controls across the X axis without having to<br/>

-**_____'Animation' Tab Notes_____**
+tediously match them manually or through some other means.<br/>

+## 'Animation' Tab Notes
-*limitations and How-to*
+>limitations and How-to

-The animation tab includes a multi-parent constraint for moving multiple controls in worldspace.
+The animation tab includes a multi-parent constraint for moving multiple controls in worldspace.<br/>
-One would key the controls after they were moved and delete the locator they are parented to, auto deleting the constraints.
+One would key the controls after they were moved and delete the locator they are parented to, auto deleting the constraints.<br/>
-This allows a full character to be rotated in world space.
+This allows a full character to be rotated in world space.<br/>

-In addition there is a function to mirror left control attributes to the right side.
+In addition there is a function to mirror left control attributes to the right side.<br/>
-This would be useful if one was creating set driven keys for a hand and needed to easily copy the poses to the right hand.
+This would be useful if one was creating set driven keys for a hand and needed to easily copy the poses to the right hand.<br/>
-Also, if no opposite controls exist, the mirror control function will instead mirror the selected control to the other side.
+Also, if no opposite controls exist, the mirror control function will instead mirror the selected control to the other side.<br/>

-**_____'Modeling' Tab Notes_____**
+## 'Modeling' Tab Notes
-*limitations and How-to*
+>limitations and How-to

-1. For the modeling tab there is a function to create random objects for testing.
+1. For the modeling tab there is a function to create random objects for testing.<br/>

-2. Also, there is the ability to scatter objects randomly anywhere within a radius or to the verts of another object.
+2. Also, there is the ability to scatter objects randomly anywhere within a radius or to the verts of another object.<br/>

-3. In addition, the modeling tab has a button to import the default human sculpt model in Maya and also to create a polygon arch from code.
+3. In addition, the modeling tab has a button to import the default human sculpt model in Maya and also to create a polygon arch from code.<br/>

-4. Finally, the modeling tab has a button to export multiple objects at once to individual .obj, .fbx, or .ma files.
+4. Finally, the modeling tab has a button to export multiple objects at once to individual .obj, .fbx, or .ma files.<br/>
-This is useful because Maya does not have a multi export built in for '.obj'.
+This is useful because Maya does not have a multi export built in for '.obj'.<br/>

-**_____'Color' Tab Notes_____**
+## 'Color' Tab Notes
-*limitations and How-to*
+>limitations and How-to

-The color tab has the ability to change the color of shapes, transforms, and the wire color of shapes and transforms.
+The color tab has the ability to change the color of shapes, transforms, and the wire color of shapes and transforms.<br/>
-There is also the option to change the outliner color of an object.
+There is also the option to change the outliner color of an object.<br/>
-These functions can be used to change joint color, control curve color, or the wireframe color of an object.
+These functions can be used to change joint color, control curve color, or the wireframe color of an object.<br/>
-An option to change the thickness of a curve has also been added.
+An option to change the thickness of a curve has also been added.<br/>

-**_____'Misc' Tab Notes_____**
+## 'Misc' Tab Notes
-*limitations and How-to*
+>limitations and How-to

 The miscellaneous tab has extra functions that have not been organized into the other tabs yet, or that don't belong in one of the categories.